xebia-functional/nine-cards-backend/endpoints.md

 * `stars`: a floating-point number between `1.0` and `5.0`, with the average score given by the users of this app.
 * `downloads`: a string which gives an estimate on the number of times the app has been downloaded.
     This estimate is sometimes a range, such as  `"100-1000"`, or `1000000+`.
-* `icon`: a string with the url inside the play store  of the app's icon.
+* `icon`: a string with the URL inside the play store  of the app's icon.
 * `screenshots`: a list of strings, each of which is a URL to a screenshot of the google app execution.

 The fields `category` and `categories` do not appear together.
 Here is an example of an application card: